About Odds & Friends

 Paper Cuttings

 Paper cutting as an art form originated in China and dates back all the way to the 2nd Century CE - when paper was invented by Cai Lun of the Eastern Han Dynasty in China.
 They were often glued to the exterior of the windows, allowing the light to shine through the negative space, creating various patterns and designs.
+The natural world, from animals to flowers, features heavily in Ryan's work, along with modern motifs and fandoms such as Sailor Moon.
+Once mounted and framed, these works are stunning and an amazing conversation starter.

 Charles